Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 The longer the money sits in a Roth IRA allowing tax-free earnings to accumulate, the bigger the tax savings.
 As noted above, there are no mandatory distribution rules for Roth IRAs and if you decide to leave your Roth IRA to your heirs, they will inherit it tax-free as well.

-Since your tax rate is based on your income, you may want to wait until you retire when your taxable income may be lower to convert a portion of your IRA to a Roth IRA each year, to prevent you from being bumped into a higher tax bracket.
+Since your tax rate is based on your income, you may want to wait until you retire when your taxable income may be lower to convert a portion of your IRA to a Roth IRA each year, to prevent you from being bumped into a higher tax bracket due to the added taxable income.

 You can now convert directly from a 401(k) to a Roth IRA, without the trouble of rolling over to a traditional IRA first.
 And if you have any after-tax contributions in your 401(k) or similar employer-based retirement plans, such as a 403(b) or 457 plan, you can roll over those funds directly to a Roth IRA tax-free.